Liverpool fans and families on half-term getaways suffer long queues at Dover

 Another operator, DFDS, wrote on Twitter: “We are aware of our lovely customers queuing in the port.
 We’ll accommodate you on the next available departure.”

+It axed at least a further 20 flights at Gatwick on Friday.

+A passenger arriving at Stansted described being “stuck” in the queue for passport checks “for hours”, adding: “What kind of welcome is that to visitors?”

-Liverpool John Lennon Airport was also busy with supporters flying to Paris.
+Liverpool John Lennon Airport was also busy with football supporters flying to Paris.

 There are scheduled to be 24 flights from the airport to the French capital this week with capacity for a total of 4,674 passengers, according to aviation data firm Cirium.